kevinshuuu/better-ballstreams/README.md

 # [Better Ballstreams](https://greasyfork.org/en/scripts/9720-better-ballstreams)
 Better Ballstreams transforms your Ballstreams view into a theater mode with the video feed enlarged and placed on the left and with the chat vertically maximized and placed to the right.
+You can find this script on Greasy Fork [here](https://greasyfork.org/en/scripts/9720-better-ballstreams).

 ####New Ballstreams default view
 !["Ballstreams new default view"](http://i.imgur.com/JC2A3JK.png)